-Setting up your reward
+Setting up a Reward

 You can target a reward just like targeting groups or challenges.
-This is a great idea for regional rewards such as gift cards which depend on currency.
+This is a great idea for regional rewards such as gift cards which depend on the currency.

 The first option in the Include Members area is Everyone.
 When selected, everyone in your hub will see this challenge.
-This is useful for the cases when you want to include every advocate except a few people or a specific group of people.
+This is useful for the cases when you want to include every Advocate except a few people or a specific group of people.

 If you would like advocates who match specific criteria to see (or be excluded from) this challenge, choose the second radio button.
 You will also note the option to include (and exclude) members who meet all or any of the conditions you choose..